storybook-eol/addon-smart-knobs/README.md

 # Smart knobs addon for Storybook

-This Storybook plugin uses `@storybook/addon-knobs` but creates the knobs automatically based on PropTypes.
+This Storybook plugin uses `@storybook/addon-knobs` but creates the knobs automatically based on PropTypes and Flow.

 ## Installation: